Literacy and Language Development for English Language Learners Certificate

 This certificate is currently offered through district partnerships.
 If you are interested in this certificate, please e-mail us.

-The certificate consists of three to four graduate courses, each 3 credits, totaling 9-12 credit hours.
-Credits may be applied toward a UC Denver master's degree in Curriculum and Instruction with an emphasis in either LDE or Reading and Writing as well as the Colorado Reading Teacher Endorsement.
+Credits may be applied toward this degree with an emphasis in either LDE or Reading and Writing as well as the CU Reading Teacher Endorsement.
 Additional courses and applications are required for these programs.

 |LCRT 5810: Workshop in Language Acquisition and Development |